 Joel Gabriel Kempff

-Areas of Interest: Transatlantic Romanticism; History and Philosophy of Science; Ecocriticism; Criticism and Theory: Creative Writing.
+Areas of Interest: Transatlantic Romanticism; History and Philosophy of Science; Ecocriticism; Balladry and Bardic Tradition; Creative Writing.

 Education: B.A.
 University of Montana (Double Major in English Literature & Creative Writing; History minor).

 Over the past few decades, systems-oriented views of the world have proliferated in the sciences and humanities.
 Attention to complexity, networks, and other organizational patterns are now emphasized in everything from politics and economics to biology and physics.
 Joel’s work starts from an assumption that such systems-oriented conceptions are not simply represented in literature but also arise from it.
-Starting from 1783—the year in which the American Revolutionary War ended; natural disasters in Iceland and Italy rocked the European climate, causing widespread famine and killing tens of thousands; the first manned hot-air balloon flights took place; and James Watt produced a working and commercially viable steam engine, to list a few events—Joel explores literature for increasing representations of highly complex human and nonhuman systems.
-He believes that Romanticism, in particular, is a response to the emergence of such complicated, unquantifiable, and entangled systems as realities of the human experience.
+Starting from 1783—the year in which the American Revolutionary War ended, natural disasters around the world rocked the global climate, the first manned hot-air balloon flights took place, and James Watt produced a commercially viable steam engine, to list a few events—Joel explores literature for increasing representations of highly complex human and nonhuman systems.
+He believes that Romanticism, in particular, is a response to ‘information overload’—an abundance of new or recovered knowledge, material artifacts, and sciences and philosophies which make the world a radically complicated, unquantifiable, and entangled place to live.

 Publications & Conferences: